mgcruz024/mean-variance/README.md

 ## Evaluation
 <img src="Screenshots/annualized_returns.png" width="400" height="200" />

 Annualized stats are used to compare the portfolio against the SP500TR index.
 In this example of Q1 2021, low annualized Sharpe ratios will reveal a volatile, non-diversified portfolio.
-Statistics within the range of the index provides a good measure for the highest possible returns with low-risk investments.
+Statistics within the range of the index provide a good measure for the highest possible returns with low-risk investments.